 However, if you notice that your dog’s testicles are swollen or have been discharged, it’s important to contact your veterinarian right away.
 These could be signs of a more serious issue.

-Causes of Testicle Irritation in Dogs
+What are the causes of Testicle Irritation in Dogs?

 There are a few different things that could cause your dog’s testicles to become irritated after grooming.